top of page

 The first Sunnyview Artists’ Residency took place in Glastonbury from 16 th to 29 th September 2023.
 It was inaugurated by Alexandra Fraser and Gareth Mills to celebrate the life and work of Peter Fraser, Alexandra’s father, who had died on Novemeber 1 st 2022.
 It brought together six artists from Belgium and the Netherlands, and two more from England, and succeeded in its aim of printing 40 copies of a book on Peter’s Albion Press, using traditional letterpress together with wood engravings and linocuts.
 The book, ‘The Hollow Hills – An Artists’ Interpretation’ was showcased in an exhibition at the newly renamed Hollow Hills bookshop which ran through the month of October, and binding continued at The Glastonbury Press and Bindery, itself an unforeseen outcome of the residency.
 Having been rejected for a grant from The Arts Council in 2023, the artists worked without pay for two weeks and funded their own travel.

 Though the residency had been initiated primarily to bring artists together in a stimulating and fresh environment to inspire and encourage each other’s work, an unexpected and important outcome emerged during and after the event: the engagement of the local community in the creative process.
 Visitors to Sunnyview during the event, and to the subsequent exhibition in the town, expressed their desire to get directly involved, to learn new skills, and to make things for themselves.
-This informs the agenda for the 2024 residency, which will focus on process as much as outcome.
+This informs the agenda for the 2024 residency, which focused on process as much as outcome.

 Glastonbury has a growing influx of visitors throughout the year, perhaps best characterised as